UKHO/sentinelpy/README.md

 ##### `orbit_number`

-Sets on a filter on the orbit number or range range of orbit numbers (i.e `[MIN TO MAX]` whereby MIN is the lowest last orbit number and MAX is highest).
+Sets a filter on the orbit number or range range of orbit numbers (i.e `[MIN TO MAX]` whereby MIN is the lowest orbit number and MAX is highest).

 **Parameter**: